roblanf/sarscov2phylo/README.md

 Sequences are filtered out for a few reasons:

+1. Sequence is not marked as both 'complete' and 'high coverage' by GISAID
-1. Shorter than 28,000 bp after alignment
+2. Shorter than 28,000 bp after alignment
-2. Contains more than 1000 ambiguities after alignment
+3. Contains more than 1000 ambiguities after alignment
-3. Identified as being on a long branch by TreeShrink
+4. Identified as being on a long branch by TreeShrink
-4. Identified as questionable in the [excluded_sequences.tsv](https://github.com/roblanf/sarscov2phylo/blob/master/excluded_sequences.tsv) file
+5. Identified as questionable in the [excluded_sequences.tsv](https://github.com/roblanf/sarscov2phylo/blob/master/excluded_sequences.tsv) file

 If your sequence is in GISAID, and was submitted before the date noted in the [latest release of the repository](https://github.com/roblanf/sarscov2phylo/releases/latest), but it is not in the tree, then it was filtered for one of the above reasons.